Man-in-the-middle attack

-In cryptography and computer security, a man-in-the-middle, monster-in-the-middle, machine-in-the-middle, meddler-in-the-middle, manipulator-in-the-middle (MITM), person-in-the-middle (PITM) or adversary-in-the-middle (AiTM) attack is a cyberattack where the attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other, as the attacker has inserted themselves between the two parties.
+In cryptography and computer security, a man-in-the-middle (MITM) attack, or on-path attack, is a cyberattack where the attacker secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other, where in actuality the attacker has inserted themselves between the two user parties.

 One example of a MITM attack is active eavesdropping, in which the attacker makes independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection, when in fact the entire conversation is controlled by the attacker.
-The attacker must be able to intercept all relevant messages passing between the two victims and inject new ones.
-This is straightforward in many circumstances; for example, an attacker within the reception range of an unencrypted Wi-Fi access point could insert themselves as a man-in-the-middle.
+In this scenario, the attacker must be able to intercept all relevant messages passing between the two victims and inject new ones.
+This is straightforward in many circumstances; for example, an attacker within range of a Wi-Fi access point hosting a network without encryption could insert themselves as a man in the middle.

 As it aims to circumvent mutual authentication, a MITM attack can succeed only when the attacker impersonates each endpoint sufficiently well to satisfy their expectations.
 Most cryptographic protocols include some form of endpoint authentication specifically to prevent MITM attacks.
 For example, TLS can authenticate one or both parties using a mutually trusted certificate authority.

 Example

 Suppose Alice wishes to communicate with Bob.
-Meanwhile, Mallory wishes to intercept the conversation to eavesdrop and optionally to deliver a false message to Bob.
+Meanwhile, Mallory wishes to intercept the conversation to eavesdrop (breaking confidentiality) with the option to deliver a false message to Bob under the guise of Alice (breaking non-repudiation).
+Mallory would perform a man-in-the-middle attack as described in the following sequence of events.

-First, Alice asks Bob for his public key.
-If Bob sends his public key to Alice, but Mallory is able to intercept it, an MITM attack can begin.
-Mallory sends Alice a forged message that appears to originate from Bob, but instead includes Mallory's public key.

-Alice, believing this public key to be Bob's, encrypts her message with Mallory's key and sends the enciphered message back to Bob.
-Mallory again intercepts, deciphers the message using her private key, possibly alters it if she wants, and re-enciphers it using the public key she intercepted from Bob when he originally tried to send it to Alice.
-When Bob receives the newly enciphered message, he believes it came from Alice.